Young poets, authors and cartoonists - On your mark! Get set! Write!

 About the entries

 - All winning entries will be checked for plagiarism.
-Any time you use someone else’s words or ideas and pass them off as your own it is considered plagiarism and is strictly prohibited.
+Any time you use someone else’s words or ideas and claim them as your own is considered plagiarism and is strictly prohibited

 - Entries that are plagiarized, previously published or that do not follow guidelines will be disqualified.